J. Gary Gloster: Career

 He was ordained deacon in 1962 and then priest on December 21, 1962.
-He then became vicar of St Augustine's Church in Danville, Indiana, while in 1966 became program director at Waycross Camp and Conference Centre.
+He then became vicar of St Augustine's Church in Danville, Indiana, while in 1966 became program director at Waycross Camp and Conference Center.
 In 1968, he became associate rector of the Church of the Redeemer in Cincinnati, Ohio, and in 1972 he transferred to Pulaski, Virginia to serve as rector of Christ Church.
 Between 1980 and 1988 he served as associate rector of Christ Church in Charlotte, North Carolina, before becoming vicar of the Chapel of Christ the King in Charlotte, North Carolina in 1988.

 Bishop

 Gloster was elected on the fourth ballot as Suffragan Bishop of North Carolina on March 23, 1996, in a special diocesan convention which was held at St Andrew's Church in Greensboro, North Carolina.
-He was consecrated on July 27, 1996, by Presiding Bishop Edmond L. Browning, at Duke Chapel.
+He was consecrated on July 27, 1996, with Presiding Bishop Edmond L. Browning as chief consecrator, at Duke Chapel.
 He retired in 2007 and then served at St Mary of the Hills in Blowing Rock, North Carolina.